rudiaj/cbh-take-home-project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+## Brief

+The original function was quite a mess.
+It returned TRIVIAL_PARTITION_KEY if no event was provided, so I handled that first in first if statement.
+Second thing that I didn't liked was usage of let and multiple assignments and reassignments of candidate variable and the naming itself.
+First I renamed candidate to partition.
+Then I simplified that by creating createPartition util function that creates partition from event.partitionKey (if present) or else it uses crypto.createHash to create it.
+At the end, it uses another util called formatPartition to return stringified result.
+And at the return I did the length check.
+For further improvements I would consider switching and also add more tests which check if we send stuff like: "", null, undefined, etc. but I was short on time.